 Address: The Factory, Grant Avenue, Johannesburg.

-Post churns out good quality, delicious food – there’s no doubt about that.
-Their coffee is fab too and goes perfectly with their meals – whether you’re going for the chocolate flapjacks served with Nutella or the bacon and honey French toast.
+Ent Eatery churns out good quality, delicious food – there’s no doubt about that.
+Situated in Braamfontein, Their coffee is fab too and goes perfectly with their meals – whether you’re going for the ramen served with pork or the variety of dumplings.
 After ordering from the counter, perch yourself outside and get some fresh air – we both know you need it.